-We have built on the Aspen Institute’s legacy programs in cybersecurity, tech policy, and media to expand our work and innovate for greater outcomes.
-During a time of crisis, Aspen Digital has risen to the moment, launching new initiatives that focus on current and real needs, including:
+Building on the Aspen Institute’s legacy programs in cybersecurity, tech policy, and media, we have expanded our work to innovate for greater outcomes.
+During a time of crisis, in 2020, Aspen Digital rose to the moment, launching new initiatives that focus on current and real needs, including:

 - COVID-19 Challenge Grant – Funding tech solutions to help mitigate the effects of the coronavirus pandemic